Conjugate Heat Transfer for Laminar Pin Bundle Flow

 (tutorials/sfr_7pin/solid.i)

 In addition to these three transfers necessary to couple NekRS with MOOSE, there is a fourth transfer - synchronize_in, which transfers the synchronize postprocessor to NekRS.
+This is an optional transfer and is only used for performance reasons to reduce the number of data transfers.
 The synchronize postprocessor is simply a Receiver postprocessor that is set to a value of 1.
 No applications will transfer anything in to synchronize, so the value of this postprocessor remains always fixed at 1.
 In addition to the synchronize postprocessor, below are listed other postprocessors used to facilitate the data transfers and output certain quantities of interest.

 [flux_integral]